Keep It Green: 6 Ways to Make Black Friday Environmentally Friendly

 2. I Buy Faux Fur and Faux Leather on Discount

-On the contrary, actually.
+On the contrary.
 I am quite fashion savvy and I love creating fun and polished outfits.

-The good news is many clothing stores have great sales for Black Friday and Cyber Monday, and it’s worth taking a look whether that item you’ve been lusting after is marked down, so you can get a quality product and stick to your budget.
+The good news is many clothing stores have great sales for Black Friday and Cyber Monday, and it’s worth seeing whether that item you’ve been lusting after is marked down, so you can get a quality product and stick to your budget.

 3. I Bring My Own Reusable Bags